sass/sass/doc-src/SASS_REFERENCE.md

   don't write to it if it doesn't.

 {#cache_store-option} `:cache_store`
-: If this is set to an instance of a subclass of {Sass::CacheStore}, that cache store will be used to store and retrieve cached compilation results.
+: If this is set to an instance of a subclass of {Sass::CacheStores::Base}, that cache store will be used to store and retrieve cached compilation results.
-  Defaults to a {Sass::FileCacheStore} that is initialized using the [`:cache_location` option](#cache_location-option).
+  Defaults to a {Sass::CacheStores::Filesytem} that is initialized using the [`:cache_location` option](#cache_location-option).

 {#never_update-option} `:never_update`